How to add an Admin User to a WordPress database

 If you have lost access to your WordPress site and cannot reset the password (e.g. the site has been hacked and the admin user has been deleted), you can still create a new admin user via the database.
-For tips on improving the security of your WordPress site if you have already been hacked and want to prevent this from happening again, read here.

 This article shows you how to add an admin user to the WordPress database using MySQL, which will allow you to regain access.